rust-ndarray/ndarray-stats/README.md

 [`ndarray`]: https://github.com/bluss/ndarray

-Only some statistical routines are implemented.
 Please feel free to contribute new functionality!

 ## Using with Cargo